vprusso/toqito/docs/content/getting-started.md

 versions](https://github.com/pyenv/pyenv-virtualenv).

 3\.
-The preferred way to install the `|toqito⟩` package is via `uv`, which keeps dependencies in sync with the project\'s lockfile.
+The preferred way to install the `|toqito⟩` package is via `uv`, which keeps dependencies in sync with the project's lockfile.
 An editable version of `|toqito⟩` can be installed through the instructions provided in the [Contributing Guide](./contributing-guide.md).